-These policies include requiring that employees and non-employees wear face coverings at School worksites and facilities, employees wear face coverings at other times, maintain physical distance from persons not wearing a face covering, and observe proper hand hygiene.
+These policies include requiring that employees and non-employees wear face coverings at School worksites and facilities, employees wear face coverings at other

-- H. OTHER ENGINEERING CONTROLS, ADMINISTRATIVE CONTROLS AND PERSONAL PROTECTIVE EQUIPMENT (PPE) - 1.
-Installation of Solid Partitions Between Workstations Where Physical Distancing is Not Possible
+G. OTHER ENGINEERING CONTROLS, ADMINISTRATIVE CONTROLS AND PERSONAL PROTECTIVE EQUIPMENT (PPE)

+1. Installation of Solid Partitions Between Workstations Where Physical Distancing is Not Possible